nsubordin81/deep-reinforcement-learning-p2-double-jointed-arms/README.md

 Action Space: The action space for the Reacher task is made up of a vector with four floats in the range [-1, 1].
 These correspond to the torque you could apply to the two mechanical joints.

-Environment Considered Solved When: The reacher task is solved when the hand of the double jointed arm has remained in the goal location for an average of +30 time steps for 100 consecutive episodes.
+Environment Considered Solved When: The reacher task (I chose version 1 of the environment) is solved when the hand of the double jointed arm has remained in the goal location for an average of +30 time steps for 100 consecutive episodes.

 ## Project Setup, Downloading the Necessary Dependencies